Developing a Content Marketing Strategy for Your Brand

 Perhaps instead of only focusing on those next dozen tweets of 280 characters, you should also focus on developing informative content.
 Teach your audience something new.
 Make content that really engages your reader, speaks to their interests, answers their questions, and builds an affinity for your brand.
 Use your content to tell the story of challenges your products can solve, unique experiences or real-world examples of your organization, trends to watch, and other subjects that will generate interest and qualified traffic to your site and brand.

-In what format should your content be?
+Marketing Strategy: In what format should your content be?

 Your content should be viewed as an ecosystem; your website, blogs, social media, and more should all work together and complement one another.
 You may find that you want to use different formats to deliver certain messages more effectively.
 Highly visual and photo-driven content may fall flat in a simple blog format.
 However, packaging it as a flipbook-style publication or the visually driven Stories format on Instagram, Facebook, or Snapchat really highlights the content in a way that means more people engage with, share, and follow your brand.